Porgramming-Hero-web-course/batch-4-assignment-1-mahmud-me09/blog-3.md

 ```

-3. using instanceof
+3. using `instanceof`
-The `instanceof` operator tests to see if the prototype property of a constructor appears anywhere in the prototype chain of an object.
-The return value is a boolean value.
+The `instanceof` operator tests to see if an object is an instance of a class.
+The return value is a boolean.

 ```
 class Car = {